KxSystems/docs/docs/interfaces/rust.md

 # Rust client for kdb+

-A kdb+ interface for the Rust programming language is documented and available for download from [https://github.com/KxSystems/kxkdb](https://github.com/KxSystems/kxkdb).
+A kdb+ interface for the Rust programming language is documented and available to download from [https://github.com/KxSystems/kxkdb](https://github.com/KxSystems/kxkdb).

 The interface comprises two features: